derb12/pybaselines/docs/algorithms/index.rst

 any of those categories, which is why baseline correction in general is such an absolutely fascinating field!

-This section of the documentation is to help provide some context for each algorithm.
-In addition, most algorithms will have a figure that shows how well the algorithm fits various datasets to help choose the correct algorithm for a particular baseline.
-These datasets include noisy data, data with both positive and negative peaks, data with overlapping peaks, and concave data, and they serve as a way to quickly filter out algorithms that would not work for a particular dataset.
+The goal of this section of the documentation is to help provide some context for each algorithm and show how each fits various different types of data for a quick, albeit shallow, comparison among all algorithms.
+The two dimensional (2D) section only explains how 1D algorithms were adapted to fit 2D data and is thus overall more sparse on details, so it is suggested to start with reading through the 1D section to provide a complete understanding.

 Refer to the :doc:`API section <../api/index>` of the documentation for the full parameter and reference listing for any algorithm.